Holistic Multi-Scale Inference of the Leverage Effect: Efficiency under Dependent Microstructure Noise: Main Results

-\begin{remark} Similar to existing work on leverage effect estimation such as \cite{wang2014EstimationLeverageEffect}, \cite{aitsahalia2014HighFrequencyFinancialEconometrics}, \cite{aitsahalia2017EstimationContinuousDiscontinuous}, \cite{kalnina2017NonparametricEstimationLeverage} and \cite{yang2023EstimationLeverageEffect}, the convergence rate is determined by the spot volatility estimation, which again consists of two sources of errors. \cite{aitsahalia2017EstimationContinuousDiscontinuous} refers to them as \emph{price variation error} and \emph{volatility variation error}, respectively, corresponding to the first and second terms in Equation~\eqref{eq:avar-SALE-clt-noisefree-1} or Equation~\eqref{eq:avar-SALE-clt-noisefree-2}.
-Intuitively, increasing $k_n$ leads to a wider spot volatility estimation window and thus a larger sample for that estimation, which reduces the price variation error.
-However, this also increases the volatility variation error, because the estimated volatility becomes less ``local''.
-The optimal choice of $k_n$ is a trade-off between these two sources of error.
-This can be achieved by setting $b=1/2$ in the asymptotic scenario, and by estimating and minimizing the asymptotic variance in the finite-sample scenario. \end{remark}
+\begin{remark} Similar to existing work on leverage effect estimation~\citep{wang2014EstimationLeverageEffect, aitsahalia2014HighFrequencyFinancialEconometrics, aitsahalia2017EstimationContinuousDiscontinuous, kalnina2017NonparametricEstimationLeverage, yang2023EstimationLeverageEffect}, the asymptotic variance is determined by the spot volatility estimation, which consists of two sources of errors: the \emph{price variation error} and the \emph{volatility variation error}~\citep{aitsahalia2017EstimationContinuousDiscontinuous}, corresponding to the first and second terms in Equation~\eqref{eq:avar-SALE-clt-noisefree-1} or \eqref{eq:avar-SALE-clt-noisefree-2}.
+Intuitively, increasing $k_n$ leads to a wider spot volatility estimation window and thus a larger sample size for that estimation, which reduces the price variation error.
+On the other hand, this increases the volatility variation error, because the estimated volatility becomes less ``local''.
+The optimal choice of $k_n$ is thus a trade-off between these two sources of error. \end{remark}

-Next, we establish the following theorem for the noisy version of SALE.
-The convergence rate of the SALE estimator is determined by the variances due to discretization and noise.
-However, when the scale is fixed at a constant $H$, from an asymptotic perspective, the variance due to noise ends up diverging as $n \to \infty$, according to Proposition~\ref{prop:SALE-noise}.
-For this reason, we only consider the second scenario in Theorem~\ref{thm:SALE-clt-noisefree} for the following result.